• Art Magazine

 .

-With this article we would like to show you that this oriental link technology can be done much more and that numerous, incredibly creative concepts, techniques, ideas and projects have developed in this area of Handmade .
-Thanks to the Internet, they are also spread over the world and allow various cultural influences.
+With this article, we want to show you that there's much more you can do with this oriental knotting technique and that numerous incredibly creative concepts, techniques, ideas, and projects have developed in this area of handicrafts.
+Thanks to the internet, these are also spreading rapidly across the globe, allowing for a wide variety of cultural influences.

 In addition to classic murals and bracelets, you will also find supporters of all kinds, belts, watch bracelets, necklaces, wind chips, pieces of furniture, clothing and decoration in all its characteristics.
 There are almost no limits to the imagination in the application of macrame.